adamshamsudeen/Vaaku2Vec/README.md

 ### Training the classifier:

-1. Use train.ipynb to train the text classifier
+1. Use `train_classifier.ipynb` to train a malayalam text classifier.

 ### Testing the classifier:

-1. To test the classifier trained on manorama news, download the the model weights.
+1. To test the classifier trained on Manorama news, download the `Pretrained Malyalam Text Classifier ` mentioned in the downloads.
 2. Use `prediction.ipynb` and test out your input.

 We manually tested the model on news from other leading news paper and the model performed pretty well.